slazaru/iottestbed/README.md

 You can view the device home page by connecting to the iot testbed wireless network, opening a web browser and then navigating to the ip address of the Docker container, which by default should be 192.168.4.1

+## Credit for previous work
+This script was built using https://github.com/fgg89/docker-ap as a starting point